Bread of Life

 How do we proclaim the gospel?

-If Sparks believes that we have slipped into the trap of the consumerist culture by meeting the needs (demands?) of those who come through our doors rather than "proclaiming a gospel that offers us faith in the only begotten Son," we might examine more closely how we go about proclaiming the gospel: are we, as he claims, "good marketers rather than true witnesses"?
+If Sparks believes that we have slipped into the trap of the consumerist culture by meeting the needs (demands?) of those who come through our doors rather than “proclaiming a gospel that offers us faith in the only begotten Son,” we might examine more closely how we go about proclaiming the gospel: are we, as he claims, “good marketers rather than true witnesses”?
 Or is a true witness someone who, like Jesus, tends to the urgency of empty stomachs even in the midst of responding to spiritual hunger?
-I'm nagged by un-ease about theological conversations being held without sensitivity to the hunger of children in this very city, and in nations around the world, while we live in a land of excess where our surplus could feed those hungry mouths.
-In Louise Murphy's powerful novel, The True Story of Hansel and Gretel, these words about hunger are echoed by what the children, indeed the whole Polish village, in the story experience during World War II, waiting in terror under the Nazi boot for "freedom" once the impending Russian advance drives their occupiers out.
+I am nagged by a sense of un-ease when I think about our theological conversations being held without sensitivity to the hunger of children in this very city, and in nations around the world, while we live in a land of excess where our surplus could feed those hungry mouths.
+I recently read a novel, The True Story of Hansel and Gretel, by Louise Murphy, and these words about hunger echo what the children, indeed the whole Polish village, in the story experience during World War II, waiting in terror under the Nazi boot for “freedom” once the impending Russian advance drives their occupiers out.
 (Of course, history tells us how that turned out.)
 How terrible it is to consider the suffering of children!
-Pilch's words, again, are so true, about the difficulty of theoretical conversations on an empty stomach, and we should feel uncomfortable as well about having them on a full one.
+Pilch’s words, again, are so true, about the difficulty of theoretical conversations on an empty stomach, and we should feel uncomfortable as well about having them on a full one.

-William Willimon offers both inspiration and wise caution as we approach this text.
-When he reminds us that "the spiritual is incarnational, tied to the stuff of this life, present, here, now," it sounds right that we come to the table hungry in more ways than one, and leave it to feed a world that is hungry in more ways than one, engaging in those things that Sparks mentioned: right worship, youth ministry, urban ministry, mission trips, and so on.
-Aren't we walking in Jesus' footsteps, if not on water, at least in our own world and our own time, seeking to bring good news to the poor, and to set the oppressed free?
-Isn't that what being a true disciple of Jesus looks like?
+The Gospel of John is a challenge to preach, and William Willimon is always a good source of inspiration and wise caution.
+When he reminds us that “the spiritual is incarnational, tied to the stuff of this life, present, here, now,” it sounds right that we come to the table hungry in more ways than one, and leave it to feed a world that is hungry in more ways than one, engaging in those things that Sparks mentioned: right worship, youth ministry, urban ministry, mission trips, and so on.
+Aren’t we walking in Jesus’ footsteps, if not on water, at least in our own world and our own time, seeking to bring good news to the poor, and to set the oppressed free?
+Isn’t that what being a true disciple of Jesus looks like?

 A difficult truth